steveclarke/mcp-superthread-plus/docs/architecture.md

 - Available tags

 ### Rate Limiting
-SuperThread may have rate limits.
+Superthread may have rate limits.
 Consider:
 - Request queue with throttling
 - Exponential backoff on 429 errors
 - Request batching where possible